Funding & Support

 Capital Grant Scheme - provides capital grant support up to £49,999 to businesses in the supply chain of the SSI UK steel works in Redcar, plus most manufacturing and service sector businesses (offering more than a local service) based in the Tees Valley.
 For capital grants of more than £49,999 the Capital Grant Scheme (£50k+ Grants) can provide support.

-Small Grant Scheme - grant scheme provides support to most manufacturing and service sector businesses (offering more than a local service) based in the Tees Valley.
+Small Grant Scheme [pdf document] - grant scheme provides support to most manufacturing and service sector businesses (offering more than a local service) based in the Tees Valley.
 The scheme offers small grants so businesses can access external expertise and professional services to help them overcome barriers to their growth, leading to the creation or safeguarding of jobs.

 Tees Valley Growth Service - Growth Consultants will work with your business to understand the barriers that are currently preventing growth and to identify opportunities to improve performance.
 The range of support includes the Tees Valley Growth Fund, Tees Valley Business Fund Innovation Vouchers, Tees Valley Broadband Vouchers, and Tees Valley Energy Efficiency Fund